Development partnership in Indonesia

 SIAP SIAGA is also providing advisory support to the Ministry of Home Affairs and the Ministry of Social Affairs to support their roles in the COVID-19 response.

-- SIAP SIAGA works with the provincial governments in Bali, Nusa Tenggara Timor and East Java to support sub-national efforts to manage this crisis.
+- SIAP SIAGA works with the provincial governments in East Java, Bali, Nusa Tenggara Timur (NTT) and Nusa Tenggara Barat (NTB) to support sub-national efforts to manage the pandemic.

-- SIAP SIAGA is partnering with Indonesian civil society organisations, such as the Indonesian Red Cross, Nahdlatul Ulama and Muhammadiyah, to support COVID-19 community awareness and preparedness.
+- SIAP SIAGA is partnering with Indonesian civil society organisations, such as the Indonesian Red Cross (PMI), Lembaga Penanggulangan Bencana dan Perubahan Iklim Nahdlatul Ulama (LPBI-U) and Muhammadiyah Disaster Management Centre (MDMC), to support COVID-19 community awareness, preparedness and response.

 - Investment Design: Australia-Indonesia Partnership in Disaster Risk Management [Word 608 KB] | [PDF 731 KB]